|

 Make sure you know exactly what you are driving.

 Stock tires do not provide enough flotation for todays rather heavy vehicles.
-They’ll cut into the sand like a hot knife in butter.
-You probably won’t get far.
+Theyll cut into the sand like a hot knife in butter.
+You probably wont get far.
 The resistance of the sand will soon slow you down to a stop.
 Small, light 4WD vehicles do best on soft sand.
 Very light vehicles with very big flotation tires will even drive without trouble in soft sand with 2WD

-: When the soft sand slows you down do not increase the gas to maintain your previous speed!
+This is very important for you to remember: When the soft sand slows you down do not increase the gas to maintain your previous speed!
 Allow your car to work through the sand slowly.
 It'll speed up by itself once the sand gets firmer.
 When you notice that one or more tires start spinning (if necessary have someone monitor the tires for you) get off the gas immediately!

 Spinning tires will dig deep into the sand and make going back to safe ground very hard.
 A speedy recovery is almost impossible.

 Forget momentum to carry you through soft sand.
 Using momentum means to be out of control.
-You’ll have almost no steering control.
+Youll have almost no steering control.
 You could hit obstacles hidden in the sand or might smash into trees and bushes.

 The only safe and controlled procedure to drive on soft sand is with substantially deflated tires.
 Depending on your tire size and vehicle weight, drop from your regular tire pressure of about 30 psi down to at least 20 psi - much better for soft sand is 10 psi.
 Any pointy object pressed into the valve will release the air for you.
 You should carry a pressure gauge to dial in the correct psi.